 - 1 14.5 ounce can diced tomatoes (fire roasted are nice) with the juices

-- 1 cup white rice, rinsed (use short grain white rice or white basmati rice– see notes for brown)
+- 1 cup white rice, rinsed (use regular white rice, jasmin or white basmati) or see notes for other variteties -IMPORTANT!

 - ¼ cup sliced green olives

 - 1– 2 cups peas ( frozen are fine, or sub shelled edamame)